Carrie Underwood’s Insane Post-Baby Body Steals The Show In New ‘Sunday Night Football’ Opening

 — Dustin Tower (@towerd148) September 9, 2019

-Others were loving seeing the superstar team up with rock legend Joan for the new opener and shared their excitement about the new clip via the social media site following the September 8 debut.
+Others loved seeing the superstar team up with rock legend Joan for the new opener and shared their excitement about the new clip via the social media site following the September 8 debut.

 Amazing intro to Sunday Night Football, @carrieunderwood and @joanjett.
 Seriously, it was killer!